Team-Jag/Do-or-die-fitness-tracker/Portfolio/ProjectEvaluation.md

 # Project Evaluation [20pts]:

+In the following section, we will evaluate both the [design](Portfolio/SystemDesign.md) and [implementation](Portfolio/SystemImplementation.md) of our product.
+We will critically analyse the success of our project, including issues that still remain in the implementation of our product.
+We will also discuss areas for future work and evaluate how our group worked, especially in light of the move to remote working.

 ## Table of Contents
 - [**Reflective discussion on the success of the project**](#reflective-discussion-on-the-success-of-the-project)
 - [**Discussion of future work (in terms of design, development and evaluation)**](#discussion-of-future-work-in-terms-of-design-development-and-evaluation)